-Although most of the scholarship deadlines you’ll come across will fall in the spring or autumn (November is National Scholarship Month, after all), the approaching summer months don’t mean you should necessarily rule out scholarships as a means of meeting next fall’s college expenses.
-There are plenty of awards out there that, while not summer-themed or summer-specific, will ask you to turn your application materials in during those lazy summer months.
+Although the majority of scholarship deadlines are in autumn and spring (November is National Scholarship Month), do not overlook potential summer scholarships for the upcoming school year.
+Many awards ask for material submission during the slow, lazy months of summer.
 A slower application season may even work to your advantage.
 With fewer applicants going for summer scholarships, you may be up against a much smaller pool of qualifiers than you would once college classes are back in session.
-So take advantage of your time off, bring those application materials to the pool, and apply for a few scholarships this summer.
-You may find yourself in much better financial shape come fall.
+So take advantage of your time off, bring in those application materials, and apply for a few scholarships this summer.
+You may find yourself in more comfortable financial shape come fall.

 Finding Summer Scholarships

-The easiest way to find scholarships offered in the summer – or any season, for that matter – is to conduct a free scholarship search.
-Once you do that, you’ll get a list of awards filtered by the criteria and student-specific characteristics that you provide.
-We’re constantly updating our awards to make them accurate and up-to-date, but it’s always a good idea to double-check that the summer scholarship you’re applying for still has their deadline in the summer.
-Some awards will also have quick turnaround times offered to their winners, so if you land a summer scholarship early on in the season, you could be looking at your award check by August.
-The only way you’ll find summer scholarships is if you put in the time to research and look for them, so make sure you’re not blowing off summer as a bad time to look for free money for college.
+The easiest way to find scholarships offered in the summer, or any season, is to conduct a free scholarship search.
+Once that is done, you will get a list of awards filtered by the student-specific criteria.
+With constant scholarship updates, we provide you with the most accurate, recent scholarships.
+Summer awards may also have quick turnaround offered to their winners, so if you land a summer scholarship early on in the season, you could be looking at your award check by August.
+The only way you’ll find summer scholarships is if you put in the time to research and look for them, so make sure you take advantage this summer season money for college.

 Paying for Summer Programs